VainlyStrain/Vailyn/README.md

 ### About

-Vailyn is a multi-phased vulnerability analysis and exploitation tool for path traversal/directory climbing vulnerabilities.
+Vailyn is a multi-phased vulnerability analysis and exploitation tool for path traversal and file inclusion vulnerabilities.
 It is built to make it as performant as possible, and to offer a wide arsenal of filter evasion techniques.

 ### How does it work?